 Recognising warning signs can help avoid a crisis situation, but it’s not always possible to do this.
 It may be that when you feel suicidal you hide these feelings, so that others don’t realise.
 Sometimes you may not realise how unwell you are.
 That’s why it’s a good idea to discuss preparing a crisis plan beforehand with a trusted person.

 This can be as simple as making a list of essential names and numbers to call if you feel at risk.
-It could include your local mental health crisis team, a doctor or other health professional, a family member or friend you’ve agreed to contact if you become suicidal, and relevant crisis helplines.
+It could include your local mental health crisis team, a doctor or other health professional, a family member or friend you’ve agreed to contact if you become suicidal, and relevant crisis helplines or emergency services.

-For further information, please see ‘Crisis plan’ in this guide.
+For further information, please see ‘Safety plan’ in this guide.

 Crisis teams – sometimes called Crisis Assessment and Treatment Teams (CATT) or Psychiatric Emergency Teams (PET) – are responsible for helping people when they become extremely unwell.
 Most Community Mental Health Services have a crisis team available 24-hours-a-day.